klameer/intellisolve.co.uk_3/README.md

 VBA also allows you to write your own Excel functions.
 There are 500+ functions in Excel.
 If these are not enough, you can write your own.

 ## Python Automation
 This is where things get more interesting.
-You can go beyond Python
+You can go beyond Excel with Python.
+Pattern matching.
+Read a large body of text very quickly and extrac

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2NDg1OTE1MSwxNjA2NTU1NDBdfQ==
+eyJoaXN0b3J5IjpbLTY0MTA3ODU2OSwxNjA2NTU1NDBdfQ==
 -->